The Devil's Chair (urban legend)

-Florida, USA
+Florida, US

-The Devil's Chair in Cassadaga, Florida is a graveside bench in the cemetery that borders Cassadaga and Lake Helen.
+The Devil's Chair in Cassadaga, Florida, is a graveside bench in the cemetery that borders Cassadaga and Lake Helen.
 According to one local legend, an unopened can of beer left on the chair will be empty by morning.
 In some accounts, the can is opened, and in others, the beer is simply gone, through the unopened top.
-The Devil is sometimes said to appear to anyone so bold as to sit in the chair.
+The Devil himself is sometimes said to appear to anyone so bold as to sit in the chair.

-Illinois, USA
+Illinois, US

-The Haunted Chair of Greenwood Cemetery, Decatur, IL.
+The Haunted Chair of Greenwood Cemetery, Decatur, Illinois.

-Iowa, USA
+Iowa, US

 The Devil's Chair in Guthrie Center, Iowa, is a cement-cast chair located in Union Cemetery, situated between two graves and unmarked as belonging to either.
 Local legend claims that bad luck will follow anyone who sits in it.
 While the cemetery itself was established as a private burial ground in 1885, the legend of the chair is only documented for approximately thirty years.

-Missouri, USA
+Missouri, US

-The Devil's Chair or Baird Chair as it is officially named in the Highland Park Cemetery of Kirksville, Missouri was first placed in the cemetery by Charles Grassle and David Baird when David's wife, Anna Maria (Hoye) Baird, died in 1911.
+The Devil's Chair or Baird Chair as it is officially named in the Highland Park Cemetery of Kirksville, Missouri, was first placed in the cemetery by Charles Grassle and David Baird when David's wife, Anna Maria (Hoye) Baird, died in 1911.
 It has become involved in "numerous legends of a type widely replicated across the U.S., especially in rural and small-town communities, and beloved of young people....
 Some versions say that something dreadful will happen to the person so bold as to be seated in it at midnight (or on a particular evening, such as Halloween) -- a hand will emerge from the grave and drag the impious one down to the underworld.
 Other versions suggest the intrepid one will be rewarded."
 The chair itself was sculpted out of concrete by Charles Grassle of the Baird and Grassle Granite Work of Kirksville MO and placed as a memorial for Anna in 1911.
 One year later David Baird died and was buried beside Anna.
 This chair acts as their grave marker.

-New York, USA
+New York, US

-Oakwood Cemetery in Syracuse, NY contains a child-sized specimen.
+Oakwood Cemetery in Syracuse, New York, contains a child-sized specimen.

-Ohio, USA
+Ohio, US

-The Duncan monument in the Fletcher Cemetery, Fletcher, OH appears to be a carved headstone rather than a mourning chair intended for use by cemetery visitors.
+The Duncan monument in the Fletcher Cemetery, Fletcher, Ohio, appears to be a carved headstone rather than a mourning chair intended for use by cemetery visitors.

-Vermont, USA
+Vermont, US

-"The Empty Chair" in Hope Cemetery, Barre, VT is actually a sculpted gravestone rather than being intended as a seat.
+"The Empty Chair" in Hope Cemetery, Barre, Vermont, is actually a sculpted gravestone rather than being intended as a seat.
 However, the usual legends have grown up around it.

-Georgia, USA
+Georgia, US

-In Bonaventure Cemetery located in Savannah, Georgia the grave of famed music writer Johnny Mercer is formed in the style of one of these seats.
+In Bonaventure Cemetery located in Savannah, Georgia, the grave of famed music writer Johnny Mercer is formed in the style of one of these seats.
 Interestingly, contrary to other similar markers, Mercer's marker has writings and quotes on it and serves more as the tombstone, than a mourning chair.